samumantha/2021-03-17-testing-hackathon/content/_index.md

 lesson on automated testing](https://coderefinery.github.io/testing) and work on exercises in breakout rooms where you can use your favorite programming language. <br>
-**It is possible to only attend day 1 and not take part in the hackathon.**
+<b>It is possible to only attend day 1 and not take part in the
+hackathon.</b>

 At the end of day 1, hackathon participants will be paired up with a mentor and pitch their projects in small groups.